FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Listener_Position.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/OutputChannelBased.png)

+## Listener position and head tracking

 In certain advanced situations which might combine position tracking systems with real time binaural audio, it is even possible to transform the _Listener Position_ in _SPAT Revolution_.
 One application of this might be to give the sensation of getting closer to a sound emitter inside a virtual scene for a headset wearing participant at an interactive VR installation.
-Given the camera position perspective to the listener is as well possible by mapping camera position to the _Listener Position_ of SPAT.
+Given the camera position perspective to the listener is as well possible by mapping camera position to the _Listener Position_ of SPAT Revolution.